-Telephone: 8232 5377 or Aged Care Advocacy Line 1800 700 600 (toll free) TTY: 13 36 77 or SSR: 1300 555 727 Translating and Interpreting Service: 13 14 50 Email: aras@agedrights.asn.au Website: www.sa.agedrights.asn.au
+Telephone: 8232 5377 or 1800 700 600 (free-call for country callers) TTY: 13 36 77 or SSR: 1300 555 727 Translating and Interpreting Service: 13 14 50 Email: aras@agedrights.asn.au Website: www.sa.agedrights.asn.au

 This fact sheet provides general information only and is not intended to substitute for legal advice.
 Whilst care has been taken to ensure the accuracy of the material, no responsibility can be taken for any errors or omissions.
-ARAS is funded by the Australian Government.
-ARAS is the South Australian member of OPAN.
+ARAS is supported by financial assistance from the Australian Government and the Office for the Ageing, SA Health.